 This passage is often misused by ecumenists to support their phony idea of legalism.
 They claim that it is not right to judge others even in matters of doctrine, but that is nonsense.
 It is not legalism to cry out against sin, to judge false teachers, to set standards for God's people based on the clear teaching of the Word of God, to demand that Christians obey the details of the Bible.
-In Romans 14, the Lord forbids us to judge others IN MATTERS THAT ARE NOT CLEARLY TAUGHT IN SCRIPTURE.
+In Romans 14, the Lord forbids His people to judge others IN MATTERS THAT ARE NOT CLEARLY TAUGHT IN SCRIPTURE.
 Two examples are given: what we eat and how we respect holy days.
 These are issues that the New Testament does not address.
 There are no dietary laws for Christians, and there are no holy days that we must keep after the fashion of the law of Moses.
 These are matters of Christian liberty.
 I am free to eat meat or not to eat meat, but I am not free to judge others by my conscience in this matter or in any other matter that is not plainly taught in the Scripture.

 When the Scripture speaks plainly, we must speak; but when the Scripture does not speak, we have no authority to speak.
-In such matters I am free to follow my conscience and the Lord's leading for my personal life, but I am not free to make my conscience a law for others.
+In such matters, I am free to follow my conscience and the Lord's leading for my personal life, but I am not free to make my conscience a law for others.
 That is the teaching of Romans 14.

 The things mentioned earlier in this article fall into this category.
-There is the matter, for example, of holding fellowships on Valentine's, Christmas, and Halloween.
+There is the matter, for example, of holding social fellowships or evangelistic meetings on Valentine's, Christmas, and Halloween.
 Obviously it is wrong to be involved in witchcraft, idolatry, or immorality, but as for the days themselves, they are nothing.
 Why would it be wrong to have a church fellowship or gospel outreach on October 31, for example, so long as the church does not promote things associated with evil, such as a haunted house or ghosts and goblins?
-If the church tries to incorporate such worldly things into youth activities, this should be resisted loudly, but if the church is simply having a youth activity on or near October 31 in order to reach the unsaved or for the edification of Christian young people, there is nothing wrong with that.
+If the church tries to incorporate such worldly things into its activities, this should be resisted loudly, but if the church is simply having a youth activity on or near October 31 in order to reach the unsaved or for the edification of Christian young people, there is nothing wrong with that.

-It is a matter of preference rather than law.
-Our former church had a Harvest Fellowship at Halloween, primarily to provide an activity to help keep young people away from the evil things that go on in the world then.
+Our former church had a Harvest Fellowship at Halloween, primarily to provide an activity to help keep young people away from evil.
+It was also evangelistic.
 I see nothing unscriptural about this.

 I am not giving a blanket endorsement of the world's holidays.
 There is much that is evil there.
-The Cupid of

-February 14 is connected with a pagan god of lust, and the Christian must avoid every form of immorality.
+The Cupid of February 14 is connected with a pagan god of lust, and the Christian must avoid every form of immorality.
 But I don't believe it is wrong for a church to have a fellowship or some sort of "sweetheart banquet" at Valentine's Day for married couples.

 I am convinced that there is freedom of conscience in such matters.
 These are matters of preference.
 If a person doesn't want to have any type of get together on such days, he shouldn't have them.
-He doesn't have to participate in something at the church if his conscience will not allow him to do so, but he shouldn't make his own opinions about these things a law for others when God has made no such laws.
+But he shouldn't make his own opinions about these things a law for others.